Flat Roof Extension Cost

 After this, other interior work will take place, such as the installation of pipework, electrics and so forth.

-Once all is said and done, a massive clean-up will be needed, and this is where waste removal expenses can come into play, unless already part of the overall cost.
+Once the job is finished, a massive clean-up will be needed, and this is where waste removal expenses can come into play unless already part of the overall cost.

 A skip may be used, or those you hire may initially offer to take care of this for you.
 Make sure to have a plan in place for waste removal before work gets underway.